AerospaceJam/docs/docs/getting-started/kit.md

 :::warning

-This guide focuses on the microcontroller only, but all future guides assume you've already built your drone kit - you can do so by following the included instructions.
+This guide focuses on the microcontroller only, but all future guides assume you've already built your drone kit - you can do so by following either the included instructions, or the [instructional videos](/assembly)

 :::